 Artist printmaker Mark Graver (MA Printmaking Camberwell College of Arts, London) offers Non-Toxic Printmaking courses, workshops, international artist residencies and professional development opportunities from the Wharepuke Print Studio in Kerikeri, Bay of Islands, New Zealand.

 Mark Graver is an award winning artist printmaker, tutor and curator now based in New Zealand.
-He is author of the printmaking handbook Non-Toxic Printmaking (2011, London, A&C Black) and has sat on printmaking exhibition selection panels in China and New Zealand.
+He is author of the printmaking handbook Non-Toxic Printmaking (2011, London, A&C Black) and has sat on printmaking exhibition selection and judging panels in China, Bulgaria and New Zealand.
 He has curated international print projects in the UK and Australia such as Parallel Prints 2013/2015, Combinations, UK 2014, RE:Print/RE:Present, UK 2015 (co-curator with Dr. Veronique Chance).

 Courses and Workshops